MicrosoftDocs/biztalk-docs/biztalk/core/adapter-groups-and-group-adapters.md

 ---
 description: "Learn more about: Adapter Groups and Group Adapters"
-title: "Adapter Groups and Group Adapters | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Adapter Groups and Group Adapters" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0e0a9423-99dd-4474-afa1-fd8e1d074cd1
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Adapter Groups and Group Adapters
 An *adapter group* is an administration mechanism that you can use to collect and organize a set of adapters.
 In contrast, a *group adapter* is a component that services all adapters in an adapter group.
 For example, you might write a set of adapters that all use the same COM component to transmit password synchronizations over TCP/IP.
 Your set of adapters is called the adapter group, whereas the component that services them all is called a group adapter.
 Adapter groups are described in the configuration store.
 You can retrieve information and updates on an adapter group by using `ISSOPSAdapter.ReceiveNotification`.